-Section 2-13.
-Restricted areas
+2.13.
+Restricted Areas

-- (a) No person shall enter the airside area, except as necessary for the lawful use of an aircraft therein, or to conduct a permitted business activity. - (b) No person shall enter any area posted as "Access Restricted No Entry" by Order of the Airport Commission of Forsyth County, except with the consent of the Airport Director.
+- a.
+No person shall enter the airside area, except as necessary for the lawful use of an aircraft therein, or to conduct a permitted business activity. - b.
+No person shall enter any area posted as "Access Restricted No Entry" by Order of the Forsyth County Airport Department, except with the consent of the Airport Director.

-Section 2-14.
-Access codes/devices
+2.14.
+Access Codes/Devices